Ashley Nora

+Ashley Nora is a contemporary American multidisciplinary visual artist born in Laurel, Mississippi whose paintings, murals, and sculptural works reimagine classical iconography through a contemporary Black lens.
+Known for her signature blue and white palette, Nora creates powerful portraits that explore divinity, identity, legacy, and belonging.
+She transitioned from a career in analytical chemistry to full time art, boldly pursuing a vision centered on possibility and generational transformation.
+Her work has been exhibited in galleries and institutions nationwide and includes major public installations and institutional commissions.
+Nora is the creator of the ongoing series Tell Me Heaven Ain’t Black, a body of work that challenges historical depictions of the sacred by centering Black figures within celestial, regal, and eternal narratives.
+Through intimate portraiture and monumental scale alike, her practice transforms ordinary presence into divine inheritance.

-Ashley Nora is an American multi-media artist born in Laurel, Mississippi.
-She is primarily known for her murals surrounding the Indianapolis area including the Black Lives Matter mural and her "Keepers of Culture" mural, both of which are on the historic Indiana Avenue.
+She is also known for her murals surrounding the Indianapolis area including the Black Lives Matter mural and her "Keepers of Culture" mural, both of which are on the historic Indiana Avenue.
 Nora is the CEO of her Indiana-based company, Ashely Nora Art LLC, and is acting vice president of the Eighteen Art Collective.
-Nora art focuses on Black joy and following one's dreams.

 Career

 Nora graduated from Anderson University in 2012 and began her career as an analytical chemist.
 In 2019 she left the field to pursue being an artist.
 This theme of "following dreams" can be seen throughout Nora's artistic career, starting with the mural that became the artist's big break, "Keepers of Culture".
 In 2021 Alan Bacon and Malina Jeffers, co-founders of GANGGANG, brought Nora in to create a mural for BUTTER, their annual art fair.
 The mural was painted in the 200 block of 11th Street on the wall of the Stutz Building, honoring eight iconic Black Indiana natives in 3D style portraiture.
 In an interview with FOX59 News, Nora mentions that "Keepers of Culture" was meant to be a thank you to the eight Black Indiana icons featured for not giving up on their dreams.

 Nora's focus on following dreams is also featured in her February 2023 painting "I Know I Can".
 This painting was created live by Nora during a Pacers basketball game for one of the team's Black History Month activities.
 According to Nora, the painting depicted "children who have dreams but no resources," including three kids who dream of their future careers and work towards them with their limited materials.
 This painting was auctioned off and all of the proceeds went to the Pacers Foundation.

 Dreams have also inspired some of her other works.
 When Nora participated in the Jiffy Lube Mural Project, she created a piece titled "Into Existence".
 This work was inspired by one of Nora's own dreams in which she envisioned the color palate and glitchy style she used for the mural.